Ian8VT/Ian8VT.github.io/qgis/lab_2/aa_burlington_lab.md

 ### Conclusion

 All of these graphics demonstrate that there is not a strong correlation of direction or distance from the city center to rental cost in Burlington, VT.
-Though, it is easy to see if a pattern emerges in other cities throughout the country.
+Though, with this model it is easy to see if a pattern emerges in other cities throughout the country.
 Since census shapefiles and data is openly available for the public, this model can be used on any city.
 Further, there are a number of open-source plugins in QGIS that can be used to display graphics of the results from analyses in a variety of manners.

 Return to [QGIS and PostGIS Index Page](../qgis.md).